 Do provide the children with an emotional environment that allows them to continue to love and spend time with the other parent: Children often realize that parents get divorced because they neither love nor like the other parent.
 They also recognize the acrimony between the parents.
-As a result, the children can be fearful that there may be repercussions as to what might happen if they are friendly with the other parent.
-Children must be made aware that it is entirely appropriate for them to show love and positive feelings toward the other spouse.
+As a result, children can be fearful that there may be repercussions as to what might happen if they are friendly with the other parent.
+Children should be made aware that it is entirely appropriate for them to show love and positive feelings toward the other spouse.
 It is the parents' responsibility to create a safe environment in which the children can express feelings of love toward both parents.
 Children should never feel that they must choose which parent they love more.

-Except in unusual cases, do encourage a good relationship between the children and the other parent's extended family: For one parent to criticize the other parent's extended family only puts pressure on the child and increases the problems between the parents.
-While the provisions in Illinois law are fairly restrictive regarding rights for grandparent visitation, parents should recognize that the children are not getting divorced from their grandparents.
+Except in unusual cases, do encourage a good relationship between the children and the other parent's extended family: For one parent to criticize the other parent's extended family only puts pressure on the child and increases problems between the parents.
+While Illinois law is restrictive regarding rights for grandparent visitation, parents should recognize that the children are not getting divorced from their grandparents.

-Do encourage the children to remember the other parent on special occasions, allowing and encouraging them to call on a reasonable basis and at special occasions: If children are too young to be expected to purchase birthday cards, Father's or Mother's Day cards, or cards for special occasions without help, the parents should encourage and aid them to make certain these occasions are recognized.
-This can be done even with older children too.
+Do encourage children to remember the other parent on special occasions: allowing and encouraging them to call on a reasonable basis and at special occasions: Very young children should not be expected to purchase birthday cards, Father's or Mother's Day cards, or cards for special occasions without help.
+The parents should encourage and aid the children to make certain these occasions are recognized.
+This should even be done even with older children.